MomenSabry/Data-Anlysis/README.md

 ## Methodology
 1. **Database Creation**:
-   - Created a new database named `Normalized Pizza DB` using SQL.
+   - Created a new database named `Pizza DB` using SQL.
    - Imported the dataset into a table (`pizza_sales`) using `BULK INSERT`.

 2. **Normalization**: